Show All Answers

 Commuter parking is available in 2 places:

 There is generally a short waiting list (1 – 3 months) for spaces in Lot 1 and a longer waiting list (approximately 5 - 6 years) for spaces in Lot 8.
-Please contact Debby Walter to be placed on the waiting list.
+Please contact the Finance Department to be placed on the waiting list.
 You will be called as soon as something becomes available.

 The spaces in Lot 1 with blue number signs are metered.
 The meter machine is located on the west end of the train station platform.
 Remember the number of the space you park in and enter that number into the machine.